shateq/inicere/README.md

 ### Then

-Create a new Inicere object or use the builder.
-At this point you can call yourself a library user.
+Create a new Inicere object.

 ```java
 public class AnyName {